wshyang/csv-sanitizer/README.md

 ## Generate References Function

-The program defines a function `generate_references` that takes a list of original strings and the original dataframe as arguments and returns a reference value using the reference generation rules.
+The program defines a function `generate_references` that takes a list of original strings and the `OriginalReferencesDataframe` dataframe as arguments and returns a reference value using the reference generation rules.

-- The reference value is a list of integers of the reference values that correspond to the index of the original strings in the references dataframe in the same order as they appear in the command string.
+- The reference value is a list of integers of the reference values that correspond to the index of the original strings in the `OriginalReferencesDataframe` dataframe in the same order as they appear in the command string.
-- The function modifies the original dataframe in place according to the reference generation rules.
-The original dataframe contains the original values and their counts in two columns: "Value" and "Count".
+- The function modifies the `OriginalReferencesDataframe` dataframe in place according to the reference generation rules.
+The `OriginalReferencesDataframe` dataframe contains the original values and their counts in two columns: "Value" and "Count".

 The function uses the following logic and algorithm to perform the reference generation:

 - Initialize the reference value as an empty list
 - For each original string, do the following:
-  - Check if the original string is already in the original dataframe
+  - Check if the original string is already in the `OriginalReferencesDataframe` dataframe
-  - If yes, get the index of the original string in the original dataframe
+  - If yes, get the index of the original string in the `OriginalReferencesDataframe` dataframe
-  - Increment the count of the original string in the original dataframe by one
+  - Increment the count of the original string in the `OriginalReferencesDataframe` dataframe by one
-  - If no, get the index of the original string as the length of the original dataframe
+  - If no, get the index of the original string as the length of the `OriginalReferencesDataframe` dataframe
-  - Append the original string and its count to the original dataframe
+  - Append the original string and its count to the `OriginalReferencesDataframe` dataframe
   - Generate the reference value by appending the index number to the list
 - Return the reference value